We have an awesome lineup of speakers and panelists for The Twitter Conference. Here are the bios and pictures of the people you’ll be hearing from:

 He actively contributes his thoughts and experiences through keynote speaking appearances, books, articles and essays as a way of helping the marketing industry understand and embrace the new dynamics fueling new communications, marketing, and content creation.

-.
-Mashable has called Grunberg "one of social media’s most active celebrities."
+Greg Grunberg, Cofounder, Yowza.
+Mashable has called Grunberg “one of social media’s most active celebrities.”
 He is best known for his ongoing roles in TV shows like Heroes, Alias, and Felicity, but is equally active in the arenas of social media and entrepreneurship.
 Some of his geekier projects include Band From TV and most recently Yowza, an iPhone app for coupons and in-store deals.
 Grunberg takes an active role in raising awareness of the neurological disorder epilepsy and organizes charity efforts to raise funds for the Pediatric Epilepsy Project.

 In an effort to vanquish any downtime, he will happily continue his duties as the resident Tech Correspondent on G4’s flagship program “Attack of the Show,” as a recurring panelist on “Chelsea Lately” and as a contributor for Wired Magazine.
 On the acting side, Chris is the voice of Otis the Cow on Nickelodeon’s mega-hit animated series, “Back at the Barnyard” (for which he also freelance-writes) and just completed production on the film ‘H2” directed by Rob Zombie in theaters August 28th, 2009, the same day his Fall stand-up comedy tour entitled “Nice Tweets” (a nod to his girlfriend, Twitter) kicks off in Atlanta.